kelvn-dev/documentation-hub/interview-preparation/java.md

 Mock là để bypass những phần k cần test. sample scenario: When testing the OrderService, you want to verify its logic for different payment outcomes, run test with live payment provider is unreliable => create a mock of the PaymentGateway to control its responses and bypass the actual external communication

 is hibernate an interface implementation or vice versa ?
+Hibernate is an implementation of JPA specifications that provides the actual code to perform database operations, while JPA defines the rules and interfaces

 Tomcat is default embedded web server.
 When run a Spring Boot application, it starts up an instance of Tomcat within the same process. spring-boot-starter-web dependency automatically includes spring-boot-starter-tomcat